widdowquinn/SI_Hugouvieux-Cotte-Pattat_2021/README.md

 └── pyanidb      # pyani database generated for these comparisons
 ```

-If you would like to recreate plots from this analysis, you can do so with a command such as:
+If you would like to recreate plots from this analysis, you can do so with a command like:

 ```bash
 pyani plot -v -l my_plot.log --dbpath pyanidb/pyanidb \